 For penultimate year university students

-The programme is now open for applications.
-The closing date is Monday 20 November 2017 but we will be reviewing applications as we receive them.
+Closing date is Monday 8th January 2018 but we will be processing applications as we receive them.
+Good luck!

 For first year university students in England and second year students in Scotland